Smiling person looking out the window from an office inside a city building.

 Grow your portfolio

-If you reinvest your tax savings, they'll compound over the life of the investment, greatly increasing the financial benefit.
+If you reinvest your tax savings, they'll have the opportunity to compound over the life of the investment, greatly increasing the financial benefit.

 Reduce cost and risk